grscheller/scheller-linux-archive/linux/info/vimNotes/basicTextEditing.md

 of what it can do.

 (TL;DR) Vim is actually a Turing complete language.
-It can be turned into a complete IDE or Unix Shell.
+It can be turned into a complete IDE with full Unix Shell support.

 I think with a few weeks of practice, the material covered here can be internalized.
 Eventually, these commands become part of